-On January 27, 2014, the Company's Compensation Committee approved the 2014 multi-year, long-term incentive program (the "2014 MYLTIP") awards under the Company's 2012 Plan to certain officers and employees of the Company.
-The 2014 MYLTIP awards utilize TRS over a three-year measurement period, on an annualized, compounded basis, as the performance metric.
-Earned awards will be based on the Company's TRS relative to (i) the Cohen & Steers Realty Majors Portfolio Index (50% weight) and (ii) the NAREIT Office Index adjusted to exclude the Company (50% weight).
-Earned awards will range from zero to a maximum of approximately \$40.2 million depending on the Company's TRS relative to the two indices, with four tiers (threshold: approximately \$6.7 million; target: approximately \$13.4 million; high: approximately \$26.8 million; exceptional: approximately \$40.2 million) and linear interpolation between tiers.
-Earned awards measured on the basis of relative TRS performance are subject to an absolute TRS component in the form of relatively simple modifiers that (A) reduce the level of earned awards in the event the Company's annualized TRS is less than 0% and (B) cause some awards to be earned in the event the Company's annualized TRS is more than 12% even though on a relative basis alone the Company's TRS would not result in any earned awards.
+On January 27, 2014, Boston Properties, Inc.'s Compensation Committee approved the 2014 multi-year, long-term incentive program (the "2014 MYLTIP") awards under Boston Properties, Inc.'s 2012 Plan to certain officers and employees of Boston Properties, Inc. The 2014 MYLTIP awards utilize TRS over a three-year measurement period, on an annualized, compounded basis, as the performance metric.
+Earned awards will be based on Boston Properties, Inc.'s TRS relative to (i) the Cohen & Steers Realty Majors Portfolio Index (50% weight) and (ii) the NAREIT Office Index adjusted to exclude Boston Properties, Inc. (50% weight).
+Earned awards will range from zero to a maximum of approximately \$40.2 million depending on the Boston Properties, Inc.'s TRS relative to the two indices, with four tiers (threshold: approximately \$6.7 million; target: approximately \$13.4 million; high: approximately \$26.8 million; exceptional: approximately \$40.2 million) and linear interpolation between tiers.
+Earned awards measured on the basis of relative TRS performance are subject to an absolute TRS component in the form of relatively simple modifiers that (A) reduce the level of earned awards in the event Boston Properties, Inc.'s annualized TRS is less than 0% and (B) cause some awards to be earned in the event Boston Properties, Inc.'s annualized TRS is more than 12% even though on a relative basis alone Boston Properties, Inc.'s TRS would not result in any earned awards.

 Earned awards (if any) will vest 50% on February 3, 2017 and 50% on February 3, 2018, based on continued employment.
-Vesting will be accelerated in the event of a change in control, termination of employment by the Company without cause, termination of employment by the award recipient for good reason, death, disability or retirement.
+Vesting will be accelerated in the event of a change in control, termination of employment by Boston Properties, Inc. without cause, termination of employment by the award recipient for good reason, death, disability or retirement.
 If there is a change of control prior to February 3, 2017, earned awards will be calculated based on TRS performance up to the date of the change of control.
 The 2014 MYLTIP awards are in the form of LTIP Units issued on the grant date which (i) are subject to forfeiture to the extent awards are not earned and (ii) prior to the performance measurement date are only entitled to one-tenth (10%) of the regular quarterly distributions payable on common partnership units.